 1. Outdoor Vacations with Extreme Sports or New Skills

 Teens love to challenge themselves in a safe setting (usually away from their peers at home), and family vacation is a great place for it.
-My newly minted teen has enjoyed kayaking in Ucluelet, BC and navigating a ropes course in Big Sky.
-Kayla, a teen behind the site Albany Kid, describes learning the sport of skim boarding, complete with information on where to learn skim boarding while traveling.
+My newly minted teen has enjoyed kayaking in Ucluelet, BC and navigating a ropes course in Big Sky, Montana.
+Over the years, my kids have enjoyed zip-lining, snowboarding, and rock climbing.
+They shouldn’t have to endure days and days of lessons to have fun.
+Memorable moments can be enjoyed on one-day adventures, including kayaking, canoeing, surfing, sky diving, parasailing, and white water rafting.

 2. Volunteer Opportunities

-Teens are old enough to actually help during relief and ongoing volunteer efforts and young enough that the experience will challenge and enlighten them (as it does for us all).
+Teens are old enough to actually help during relief and ongoing volunteer efforts and young enough that the experience will challenge and enlighten them, as it does for all of us.
 Teens don’t have to go to a third world country to volunteer and make a difference, however.
-For instance, outdoor retailer REI hosts a trail clean-up stewardship effort teens can get involved in while traveling, as does Sierra Club.
+There is Habitat for Humanity to consider.
+Another example is outdoor retailer REI.
+They host a trail clean-up stewardship effort teens can get involved in while traveling, as does Sierra Club.
+Local church groups often go on mission trips as well as do more local work.

 3. National Parks

-I know I’m a broken record about national parks, but kids never outgrow them, right?
+I absolutely love national parks.
+It is hard to “outgrow” them.
 Not only are teens now old enough for long hikes and difficult terrain, but they’re mature enough to fully appreciate what makes our national parks so special.

 4. World Travel

-Not only is world travel now easier on everyone, but it’s more enriching, as teens and tweens will better understand the world history, culture, and travel experiences offered to them.
+With the internet to research and to plan ahead, world travel today is much easier than world travel in the past.
+It will be very enriching for them now that they are older, as teens and tweens will better understand the world history, culture, and travel experiences offered to them.

 5 Great Trip Ideas for Tweens and Teens

 So where, exactly to go?
-Read on for our list of great trips for tweens and teens.
+Read on for our list of where to travel with teenagers and tweens.

-It’s no coincidence that of all the fantastic national parks on offer, Olympic gets my pick: as most female tweens and teens know, it’s home to Forks and La Push, setting of the popular young adult books series Twilight.
-Even if your teens are beyond the Twilight stage (or skipped it altogether, lucky you), it’s fun to see where a fantasy series has come to life.
-Teens can take a guided tour: check out this video from the Dazzled by Twilight Tour captured by The Vacation Gals.
+It’s no coincidence that of all the fantastic national parks on offer, Olympic gets my pick.
+As most female tweens and teens know, it’s home to Forks and La Push, setting of the popular young adult books series Twilight.
+Even if your teens are beyond the Twilight stage (or skipped it altogether), it’s fun to see where a fantasy series has come to life.
+And it is a beautiful place, filled with lots of outdoor activities to enjoy.
+Spend the day rafting, kayaking, or biking.
+You can even horseback ride through the rain forest.

 3. Sand Dunes of Ica, Peru

-Outdoor adventure takes on a wild edge in Ica, Peru, where the teens behind Family on Bikes had a blast sandboarding down southern Peru sand dunes with an Ica tour company.
-If you need to stay closer to home, amazing sand dunes can also be found in Death Valley National Park, and I’ve seen tweens and teens haul snowboards to the top of Logan Pass in Glacier National Park.
+Outdoor adventure takes on a wild edge in Ica, Peru, where teens can have a blast sandboarding down southern Peru sand dunes with an Ica tour company.
+If you need to stay closer to home, amazing sand dunes can also be found in Death Valley National Park as well as at the Great Sand Dunes in Mosca, Colorado.
+I’ve also seen tweens and teens haul snowboards to the top of Logan Pass in Glacier National Park.

 4. Crow Canyon, Colorado

-Tweens and teens can volunteer with their family side-by-side with archaeologists at this Puebloan dig site outside of Mesa Verde Colorado.
-You might not think you’re on vacation while in the dirt, hauling buckets of mud, but teens are learning a profession, personalizing anthropology they usually see only in museums, and getting their hands dirty.
-Worldwide volunteer opportunities abound, too: Family Vacation Critic lists top family volunteer vacation operators parents can trust.
+Tweens and teens and their family can volunteer side-by-side with archaeologists at this Puebloan dig site outside of Mesa Verde, Colorado.
+You might not think you’re on vacation while in the dirt, hauling buckets of mud.
+However, teens are learning a profession, personalizing anthropology they usually see only in museums, and getting their hands dirty.
+Worldwide volunteer opportunities abound, too.

 5. Rome, Italy

 Where have you traveled with tweens and teens?
-What locations and activities would they give two thumbs up (or do teens even do that?)?
+What locations and activities have they enjoyed?